 Chlorine dioxide gas may be useful for killing Salmonella bacteria on sprouts, according to a new study conducted by scientists at Rutgers University and the Department of Agriculture’s Agricultural Research Service (ARS).
 Researchers found that the gas reduced the presence of Salmonella on sprouts by 99.999%, compared to a 99% reduction achieved with chlorine wash, the industry standard for decontamination.
 Click here to learn more.

 Salmonella bacteria are a group of microscopic pathogens that are among the most frequently reported cause of foodborne illness in the U.S. The salmonella family includes nearly 2,500 sereotypes of bacteria, the most common of which are salmonella enteritidis and salmonella typhimurium.
 These strains account for about half of all human infection.

 Salmonellosis causes an estimated 1.4 million cases of foodborne illness and more than 400 deaths annually in the U.S., according to the Food Safety and Inspection Service (FSIS).
 Although in certain individuals salmonellosis may be asymptomatic, most people experience some or all of the following symptoms within eight to 72 hours after contaminated food is eaten:

 Do I Have a Bean Sprouts Food Poisoning Lawsuit?

 The Food Poisoning Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Bean Sprouts Food Poisoning Lawsuits.
-We are handling individual litigation nationwide and currently investigating potential settlements in all 50 states.
+We are handling individual litigation nationwide and currently investigating potential food borne illness lawsuits in all 50 states.

 Free Confidential Lawsuit Evaluation: Again, if you got food poisoning after eating sprouts, you should contact our law firm immediately.
-You may be entitled to a settlement by filing a class action suit and we can help.
+You may be entitled to a settlement by filing a lawsuit and we can help.